Teja Belak: 2019

-2020
+2020–21

-Belak competed at the Melbourne World Cup where she placed seventh on vault.
+Belak competed at the 2020 Melbourne World Cup where she placed seventh on vault.
 She next competed at the Baku World Cup, qualifying to the vault final in first place.
 However event finals were canceled due to the COVID-19 pandemic in Azerbaijan.
 The FIG later ruled that the results of qualification would be used for point distribution for Olympic qualification.

-2021

-On May 31 Belak and her partner, fellow Slovenian gymnast Žiga Šilc, welcomed a son.
+On May 31, 2021 Belak and her partner, fellow Slovenian gymnast Žiga Šilc, welcomed a son.

-2022
+2022–24

-Belak returned to competition in March where she competed at the Cairo World Cup, less than a year after giving birth.
+Belak returned to competition in March where she competed at the 2022 Cairo World Cup, less than a year after giving birth.
 She was the first reserve on balance beam but received a 0 on her first vault and did not qualify for the final.
 Belak next competed at the Baku World Cup where she qualified to the vault final in second place.
 During the event final she won bronze behind Oksana Chusovitina and Csenge Bácskay.
 At the Osijek Challenge Cup she won silver on vault behind Valentina Georgieva.
 In October Belak won gold on vault at the Mersin Challenge Cup.
+She ended the season competing at the 2022 World Championships where she finished 15th on vault during qualifications.

+In the summer of 2023 Belak gave birth to her second child.
+She intended to compete at the 2024 European Championships less than eight months after giving birth.
+However she suffered a foot injury which kept her from competing for the rest of the season.

+2025

+Belak returned to competition in 2025, competing at numerous World Cups.
+She won gold in Cottbus, sharing a podium with compatriot Tjaša Kysselef and fellow mother Oksana Chusovitina.
+This podium garnered significant media attention due to the fact that the ages of three medallists equalled 110.
+Additionally she won silver in Baku behind Chusovitina and won another gold in Doha.